About Immuno-oncology and Immune Checkpoint Proteins

 Besides clearing foreign pathogens, lymphocytes also surveil the body looking for aberrant or diseased cells, destroying them before they can become cancerous in a process called immuno-surveillance.
 However, cancer cells have developed mechanisms to evade this surveillance; one of which is to express ligands for checkpoint proteins to prevent and/or weaken lymphocyte activation and response.

 It has been thought that the power to clear infected and aberrant cells by lymphocytes can be harnessed to treat cancer.
-After years of research, the first immune checkpoint inhibitor, ipilimumab, was approved by the FDA in 2011; providing proof of concept that checkpoint inhibitors can be used to modulate the immune system to attack cancer cells.
-Mechanistically, ipilimumab works by blocking the interaction of the checkpoint protein CTLA-4 on cytotoxic T lymphocytes (CTLs) and its ligand, B7, to prevent inactivation of the CTLs.
+After years of research, the first immune checkpoint inhibitor, which targeted CTLA-4, was approved by the FDA in 2011; providing proof of concept that checkpoint inhibitors can be used to modulate the immune system to attack cancer cells.
+Mechanistically, the CTLA-4 therapeutic antibody works by blocking the interaction of CTLA-4 on cytotoxic T lymphocytes (CTLs) with its ligand, B7, to prevent inactivation of the CTLs.
 In this scenario, the CTLs are activated or remain activated to search and destroy cancer cells.
-Following the approval of ipilimumab, many biotechnology and pharmaceutical companies began to search for other targets and develop molecules to target them.
+Following the approval of this first immune checkpoint inhibitor, many biotechnology and pharmaceutical companies began to search for other targets and develop molecules to target them.
 Today, the industry is diligently developing immune checkpoint inhibitors that target checkpoint proteins to treat cancer.

 iQ’s Biosciences’ Immune Checkpoint Assays